lyhzhineng/learngit/readme.txt

 trying
 trying again
 pardon
-git is a gree software
+git is a gree software and great